JoJo Romero: Philadelphia Phillies

 On August 21, 2020, with the Phillies playing a road game in Atlanta, Romero made his big league debut.
 He pitched the eighth inning, with the Braves ahead 11–2.
 Romero struck out all three batters that he faced.
 Romero finished his rookie season with a 7.59 ERA in 12 appearances.

 On May 19, 2021, it was announced that Romero would undergo Tommy John surgery, ending his 2021 season.
 In 11 games, Romero recorded a 7.00 ERA with 8 strikeouts.

 On July 15, 2022, Romero was activated from the injured list to make his return from surgery.

 St. Louis Cardinals

 On July 30, 2022, Romero was traded to the St. Louis Cardinals in exchange for infielder Edmundo Sosa.
-Romero pitched in 15 games for St. Louis down the stretch, recording a 3.77 ERA with 16 strikeouts in 14.1 innings of work.
+Romero pitched in 15 games for St. Louis down the stretch, recording a 3.77 ERA with 16 strikeouts in 14 1/3 innings of work.

 Romero was optioned to the Triple-A Memphis Redbirds to begin the 2023 season.
+He was recalled by the Cardinals twice during the season before he was placed on the injured list with a knee injury, ending his season.
+Across 27 relief appearances for St. Louis in 2023, Romero had a 4-2 record and 3.68 ERA.

+Romero was named to St. Louis' Opening Day roster for the 2024 season.
+He pitched the entirety of the season out of the Cardinals bullpen and posted a 7-3 record and a 3.36 ERA across 65 relief appearances.
+He recorded one save in nine opportunities.
+He was placed on the injured list with left forearm flexor inflammation in September, forcing him to miss the last seven games of the season.

+Romero returned to the St. Louis bullpen for the 2025 season and made 65 appearances in which he had a 4-6 record, a 2.07 ERA, and 55 strikeouts across 61 innings alongside recording eight saves in nine opportunities.

+Prior to the 2026 season, Romero and the Cardinals avoided salary arbitration by agreeing on a $4.25 million deal.

+Milwaukee Brewers

+On August 3, 2026, the Cardinals traded Romero and Dustin May to the Milwaukee Brewers in exchange for Josiah Ragsdale and Alexander Frias.